ChristopherWLopez/Dev-Timer/STANDUPS.md

 ## 5:30

 I have spent time reading docs and understanding what It was I was doing wrong and I potentially saved myself some money because, I forgot that I should be making my api calls on the server side instead of the client side.
 So I feel I have a better understanding.
 However....
 I do want to make sure that I am still moving forward with my MVP goals.
 So I will take this time to put in a pin in this feature and move on to the other feature I have in mind that will create a more fleshed out MVP.
 I will return to this AI portion tomorrow.

+## Today sept 7

+Today I spent some time getting used to socket.io as it has been a few months since I have last used it.
+While doing some research I also get my package.json set up and I started to set up the scaffolding for the `server` side of this project.
+I will have to do some factoring in this project and create a server side that will be able to make API calls so I do not expose my api key and such.

+Tomorrow, I will get my socket io server up and running and get working on this feature of this project.